The Stable API feature requires MongoDB Server 5.0 or later.

 ServerApi serverApi = ServerApi.builder() .version(ServerApiVersion.V1) .build(); // Replace the uri string with your MongoDB deployment's connection string String uri = "<connection string uri>"; MongoClientSettings settings = MongoClientSettings.builder() .applyConnectionString(new ConnectionString(uri)) .serverApi(serverApi) .build(); MongoClient client = MongoClients.create(settings);

-If you specify an API version and connect to a MongoDB server that does
+If you specify an API version and connect to a MongoDB deployment that does

 not support the Stable API, your application may raise an exception when

-executing a command on your MongoDB server.
+executing a command on your MongoDB deployment.
 If you use a

 that specifies the API version to query a server that does not support it,